-- As part of the online EZARC application, a check with the Social Security Administration that verifies the following data elements match: - Social Security Number - o Legal Name - Date of Birth - A Notice to Last Employer (5013 form) is sent to each employer listed on the claim. - The employer must be selected from a list created in the Contributions system (Tax21). - o If employer information entered is not in the Tax21 system, the pseudo account number 999999999 is inserted. - A staff member researches pseudo account numbers for possible misclassification of wages, fraudulent claim, or possible employer fraud before the claim can be processed.
+- As part of the online EZARC application, a check with the Social Security Administration that verifies the following data elements match:

+- o Social Security Number

+- o Legal Name

+- o Date of Birth

+- A Notice to Last Employer (5013 form) is sent to each employer listed on the claim.

+- The employer must be selected from a list created in the Contributions system (Tax21). - o If employer information entered is not in the Tax21 system, the pseudo account number 999999999 is inserted. - A staff member researches pseudo account numbers for possible misclassification of wages, fraudulent claim, or possible employer fraud before the claim can be processed. - The responses to these notices are sent to a queue that staff work and set issues to move through the adjudication process for a decision with appeals rights. - Employers can indicate "Employee does not work here" or "Employee is still employed here" on that form which assists in identifying fraudulent claims. - A Notice to Base Period Employer (550 form) is submitted to all employers in the base period. - The base period employers are identified in the wage file and submitted by employers on quarterly wage reports (209B). - If a fraudster lists an incorrect last employer, that employer can select "Claimant is still Employed" or provide additional information to assist is locating possible fraud.